Spin contamination: Open-shell wave functions

 where $\mathcal{A}$ is the antisymmetrization operator.
 This wave function is an eigenfunction of the total spin projection operator, Ŝz, with eigenvalue (Nα − Nβ)/2 (assuming Nα ≥ Nβ).
 For a ROHF wave function, the first 2Nβ spin-orbitals are forced to have the same spatial distribution:

 There is no such constraint in an UHF approach.

 Contamination

-The total spin-squared operator commutates with the nonrelativistic molecular Hamiltonian so it is desirable that any approximate wave function is an eigenfunction of Ŝ2.
-The eigenvalues of Ŝ2 are S(S + 1) where S can take the values 0 (singlet), 1/2 (doublet), 1 (triplet), 3/2 (quartet), and so forth.
+The total spin-squared operator commutes with the nonrelativistic molecular Hamiltonian, so it is desirable that any approximate wave function is an eigenfunction of Ŝ2.
+The eigenvalues of Ŝ2 are S(S + 1), where S is the spin quantum number of the system and can take the values 0 (singlet), 1/2 (doublet), 1 (triplet), 3/2 (quartet), and so forth.
+The Ŝ2 eigenvalues of the most common spin multiplicities are listed below.